Skip to main content

 Starting and completing a run

-When you’re ready to head out, start the run.
-As you complete each delivery, the progress updates in real time on the shop’s dashboard.
-When every stop is done, you can finish the run.
+When you’re ready to head out, tap Start Run and confirm it’s you when prompted.
+The run then starts.
+As you complete each delivery, the progress updates on the shop’s dashboard within a few seconds.
+When every stop is done, tap Finish run.

 Reordering stops

-If you need to change the delivery order (for example, to skip a stop and come back later), tap Reorder to drag and drop stops into a new sequence.
+If you need to change the delivery order, tap Reorder to drag and drop stops into a new sequence.

 Viewing an order